 While it can be extremely difficult to disclose information about HIV to children, it is better to tell your children as early as you can, especially once they start asking questions.
 It is usually easier to tell the truth than to try to cover up the diagnosis.
 Once children are aware of their HIV diagnosis, the family can start discussing things openly and dealing with the feelings that may come up.
 Here are some tips that may help make disclosure easier for you and your children:

 - Deal with your own feelings first.
 Understand your own emotions about living with the diagnosis (yours or theirs).

 - Build a strong parent-child relationship

-- Seek out support for yourself both before and after disclosure from friends, social workers, counselors, and others
+- Seek out support for yourself both before, during and after disclosure from friends, social workers, counselors, and others

-- Prepare by gathering HIV-related information, creating an appropriate environment, and arranging supports for your children
+- Prepare by gathering HIV-related information, creating an appropriate environment, and arranging support for your children

 - Find a time to disclose that is free from interruptions and appointments

 - Try to be as relaxed and positive as possible before the conversation begins.
 Even if you feel anxious or sad, being relaxed and OK with your own feelings can help your children trust you and be open to their own feelings.

 - Disclosure is a process.
 It will likely involve several conversations.
 Even if your children do not respond the way you hoped right away, with time, support, and information, they may be more accepting.